onetapbeyond/aws-gateway-executor/README.md

 [![Build Status](https://travis-ci.org/onetapbeyond/aws-gateway-executor.svg?branch=master)](https://travis-ci.org/onetapbeyond/aws-gateway-executor)

-A lightweight Java client library for calling APIs exposed by the [Amazon Web Service (AWS) API Gateway](https://aws.amazon.com/api-gateway/).
+A lightweight Java client library for calling APIs exposed by the [Amazon Web Service API Gateway](https://aws.amazon.com/api-gateway/).

-AGE calls may invoke APIs on [AWS Lambda](https://aws.amazon.com/lambda/), Amazon EC2, or other publicly addressable web services that are hosted outside of AWS.
-This library is ideally suited for integrating services exposed by the AWS API Gateway into a wide range of applications, from mobile to new or existing server, middleware and cluster computing solutions.
+The API Gateway can route client calls to invoke [AWS Lambda](https://aws.amazon.com/lambda/) functions or any publicly addressable REST service regardless of where it is hosted.
+This library is ideally suited for integrating services exposed by the API Gateway into a wide range of applications, from mobile to new or existing server, middleware and cluster computing solutions.

 ### Gradle Dependency

 ```
-compile 'io.onetapbeyond:aws-gateway-executor:1.0'
+compile 'io.onetapbeyond:aws-gateway-executor:1.1'
 ```

 ### Maven Dependency